Behavioral Health vs Mental Health

 • Behavioral disorder describes conditions where skills training, habit change, and structured therapy are central.
 Examples include addictions, eating disorders, personality disorders, and executive function disorder.
 Medications can help, yet psychotherapy usually delivers the largest effect.

-• Mental illness often refers to conditions with established biological findings and well supported pharmacologic treatments.
+• Mental illness often refers to conditions with established biological findings and well-supported pharmacologic treatments.
 Examples include schizophrenia and bipolar disorder.
 Therapy and social supports still matter.

 What is the difference between a mental illness and a behavioral disorder